 Closed Captions

 Closed captions and subtitles are processes of displaying text on a television, computer monitor or other devices such as a tablet or phone.
 Both are typically used as a transcription of the audio portion of a program as it occurs or is presented to viewer.
-The closed part entails that the text is hidden until requested by the viewer.
+The term “closed” means that the text is hidden until requested by the viewer (in contrast, Open Captions are always visible).
 Closed Captions, in addition to a transcription of the audio portion of a television program, includes non-speech sounds as text on the TV screen.
 This provides a critical link to news, entertainment and information for individuals who are deaf or hard-of-hearing.
 This service is regulated to ensure broadcasters, satellite distributors and other multi-channel video programming distributors close caption their TV programs.
 Subtitles are typically used for language translation and need not contain non-speech elements.

-In ATSC 3.0 captions are required to be provided as a separate component using W3C’s TTML Text and Image Profiles for Internet Media Subtitles and Captions (IMSC1) standard, which can be transmitted though both broadcast and broadband as described in A/343.
+In ATSC 3.0 captions are required to be provided as a separate component using W3C’s TTML Text and Image Profiles for Internet Media Subtitles and Captions (IMSC1) standard, which can be transmitted though both broadcast and broadband as described in A/343 [19].
 This format was selected since it supports a world-wide language and symbol table and has been used successfully by other industry segments.
 It also supports regulatory requirements and is US safe harbor for IP delivery.